Alexis97/OpenGLTutorial/README.md

     Bonus: What if we want to specify different colors for each triangle?

 ## Acknowledgement
-Thanks to <https://learnopengl.com/> for providing fantastic figures and some starting tutorials.
+Thanks to <https://learnopengl.com/> for providing fantastic figures and tutorials for beginners.

 Thanks to <https://github.com/Polytonic/Glitter/tree/master/Glitterwhich> for providing the shell for the tutorial code.